 The SO understands that there is a lot of information about the environment and sustainability as it relates to Trent's Campus.
 In this section we strive to provide ready access to that information.
 If you know of a helpful report that we don't have listed, please let us know.

-Green Metric - Trent submitted to the World Green Metric last year for the first time and received a ranking of 73rd of all participating universities.
+Green Metric - Trent submitted to the World Green Metric in 2018 for the first time and received a ranking of 73rd of all participating universities.
 In 2019 we moved to the 66th position.

-Waste Diversion - Trent is required under Ontario Regulations 102/94 and 103/94 to perform a waste audit annually and use that information to develop strategies to improve waste reduction and diversion on campus.
+Waste Diversion - Trent is required under Ontario Regulations 102/94 and 103/94 to perform an annual waste audit and use that information to develop strategies to improve waste reduction and diversion on campus.
 Audits estimate the campus performance of diversion systems using samples of waste.
 Trent's last three audit demonstrated a diversion rate over 80% while the 2020 audit estimates approximately 70% waste diversion from Landfill.
 Auditing is difficult during COVID operations however the SO will strive to re-audit as soon as feasible.

 LEED Buildings (Leadership in Energy and Environmental Design) - Trent has two LEED projects on campus - The Life and Health Sciences Building and the addition to the PSB Wilson Athletics Complex.
 Below are the LEED Score Cards and highlight how these buildings achieved this certification.